Advice To New PHP Developers From a Slowly Recovering Horrible Programmer

 7/8/18 - Clifford Vickrey

-I was in the boat he described.
-When I was in graduate school, I quickly felt an idealistic twenty-something's clichéd disillusionment with academia (I was frustrated that I wasn't on the cusp of changing the world with the power of ideas, man), and was looking to try something new, even as a hobby.
+I was in the beginner boat he described.
+When in graduate school, I quickly felt an idealistic twenty-something's clichéd disillusionment with academia (I was frustrated that I wasn't on the cusp of changing the world with the power of ideas, man), and was looking to try something new, even as a hobby.
 Web development interested me.
-As luck would have it, I was tasked to build an interactive social scientific web application, a task for which I had a dearth of qualifications but a surplus of ambition.
+At the same time, through a bizarre coincidence, I was tasked to build an interactive social scientific web application, an endeavor for which I had a dearth of qualifications but a surplus of ambition.

 With a head full of ill-conceived ideas, pop cultural references, and little else, I set to work building the app in Windows Notepad.
 It worked.
 It got great reviews.
 The New York Times linked to it.
 It even won an award from my academic discipline's premier professional association.
-It was so good, in fact, that it may have invited the attention of a third party that ultimately led to the site's amicably negotiated demise.
+It was so good, in fact, that it may have invited the attention of a third party that ultimately led to the site's amicably negotiated demise about which I am legally forbidden to discuss.

 The app, under the hood, was also … something.
 Load the source code in a modern IDE and prepare yourself for warnings with more red and yellow than McDonalds' global branding effort.